mike-tomaras/lottery/README.md

 # Further work
 - Making the lottery do multiple runs maintaining the player and wallet state between runs (the code to make sure a player can only buy as many tickets as they can afford is already there though).
 - When drawing for a very large numbers of tickets and potential winners, the current implementation may not scale well for CPU performance as we perform a full scan of the ticket list for each ticket draw.
 We could trade more latency with more RAM or external persitence.
 - Making the prize tiers more configurable by extending the PrizeTier with to abstreact away the tier configuration and winners calculations.
-The Game constructor would take in a list of PrizeTiers and the DrawWinners method would call the PrizeTier onj to calculate the winners.
+The Game constructor would take in a list of PrizeTiers and the DrawWinners method would call the PrizeTier obj to calculate the winners.
 - More use cases for players to draw and top up their wallets as well as do other account admin.
 - Adding a new presentation layer by adding a new project, referencing the Application proj and implementing the IPresentation interface.
 - Adding integrations and/or persistence by adding new projects and implementing the relevant interfaces in the Application project.